Signature works Internationally

 Signature is acting for several Defendants in a $2 billion Claim in the High Court in relation to Thai-based company, Wind Energy Holding.
 The case forms part of a series of commercial disputes in multiple jurisdictions, including Thailand, Singapore, Hong Kong and the British Virgin Islands.
 This case is one of The Lawyer’s Top 20 Cases of 2022.

-Acting for members of the Barclay family in relation to claims brought against them in the English High Court by Sir Frederick and Amanda Barclay
+Acting for members of the Barclay family in claims brought against them in the English High Court by Sir Frederick and Amanda Barclay

-Signature is acting for members of the Barclay family in relation to claims brought against them in the English High Court by Sir Frederick and Amanda Barclay.
+Signature is acting for members of the Barclay family in claims brought against them in the English High Court by Sir Frederick and Amanda Barclay in relation to recordings of conversations at the Ritz Hotel.
 The commercial dispute concerned allegations of breach of confidence, misuse of information and breach of data protection rights.
 Signature advised on the clients’ defence, the wider litigation strategy and confidential settlement.

 Signature Litigation is instructed by its client in a ground-breaking claim against a leading IP firm for recovery of alleged secret commissions earned from commercial referral arrangements.
 This claim will likely render the first major decision on CPR 19.6 since the UK Supreme Court’s judgment in Lloyd v Google.